MicrosoftDocs/dynamics-365-intelligent-order-management/topics/trial-faq.md

 ### How long does the trial last?

 The Intelligent Order Management trial lasts 30 days.
-As [mentioned above](trial-faq.md#how-do-i-extend-the-trial), you can extend the trial once.
+As [mentioned above](trial-faq.md#how-do-i-extend-the-trial), you can extend the trial one time.

 ### How do I remove sample data from the trial?